efrecon/http2mqtt/README.md

 the content of the POST and `onearg` and `3` as arguments.
 Spaces are allowed in arguments, as long as you specify quotes (or curly-braces) around the procedure call construct.

+An example procedure is availabe under the `exts` subdirectory.
+The procedure is able to relay command-line arguments parsing to the internal `mqtt` command to override the global QoS or retain flag for a given route.
+Associating a route to `mqtt!0@mqtt.tcl` will force the QoS level to 0 for that topic.